RamonOpazo/sero/src/frontend/public/docs/redaction-workflow.md

 ## What you should expect

 At the end of this workflow you will always have a one-to-one correspondence: every uploaded PDF remains available in its encrypted original form, and every processed PDF is downloadable in its redacted/obfuscated form.
 You control the redaction logic via templates, and the UI ensures that every sensitive step—upload, process, download—is gated by the project password.
+The trust session is held in memory only and per-request credentials are re-encrypted with fresh ephemeral keys to avoid reuse.
 The experience is deliberately interactive: drag rectangles, preview replacements, review a sample, and only then commit to batch operations.
 This gives you both safety and confidence.

 ## Tips from the UI perspective